-Effective January 1, 1999 and amended December 10, 2002, the Board of Directors of the Company adopted a Supplemental Executive Retirement Plan (the "Plan").
-The purpose of the Plan is to provide additional retirement benefits for a limited group of management employees, including the named executive officers, whom the Board concluded were not receiving competitive retirement benefits.
-Contributions equal to 11.7% of compensation reduced by ESOP contributions are allocated to the participants accounts.
+Effective January 1, 1999 and amended December 10, 2002 and January 1, 2009, the Board adopted a Supplemental Executive Retirement Plan.
+The purpose of the SERP is to provide additional retirement benefits for a limited group of management employees, including the Named Executive Officers, whom the Board concluded were not receiving competitive retirement benefits.
+Contributions equal to 11.7% of compensation reduced by ESOP contributions are allocated to the participants' accounts.
 No actual benefits are put aside for participants and the participants are general creditors of the Company for payment of the benefits upon retirement or termination from the Company.
-Participants can elect to have these benefits administered as savings with interest or stock unit accounts, with stock units being distributed in the form of Common stock at the time of distribution.
+Participants can elect to have these benefits administered as savings with interest or stock unit accounts, with stock units being distributed in the form of Company Common Stock at the time of distribution.

-Upon retirement or termination for any reason, participants in the Supplemental Executive Retirement Plan are paid the benefits in their account based on an earlier election to have their accounts distributed immediately or in annual installments for up to five (5) years.
+The SERP provides for the possible delay in the distribution of benefits as necessary to comply with applicable administrative or legal requirements.
+Subject to such provisions, benefits are distributed as set forth below.
+Upon retirement or termination for any reason, participants in the SERP are paid the benefits in their account based on an earlier election to have their accounts distributed immediately or in annual installments for up to five (5) years.

-In the event of a participant's death before his or her account has been distributed, distribution shall be made to the beneficiary selected by the participant within thirty (30) days after the date of death (or, if later, after the proper beneficiary has been identified.)
+In the event of a participant's death before his or her account has been distributed, distribution shall be made to the beneficiary selected by the participant within thirty (30) days after the date of death (or, if later, after the proper beneficiary has been identified).

-In the event of a Change in Control as defined in this Plan, participants will be given the option to receive the value of their accounts in lump sums no later than sixty (60) days after the Change in Control.
+In the event of a Change in Control as defined in this SERP, participants will be given the option to receive the value of their accounts in lump sums no later than sixty (60) days after the Change in Control.
 Optional distributions received subject to a change in control must represent the entire Supplemental Executive Retirement Accounts and will be subject to five percent (5%) penalty reductions.